entity079/DSOS/README.md

 I vibe-coded this platform based on my personal way of learning: studying from **books**, practicing actively, and tracking progress in a structured, deliberate manner.
 I wanted to share this with anyone who shares this same learning habit!

 Currently, the roadmap covers **SQL, Python, Professional Communication, and Interview Prep**, with more modules on the way.
+Here is the link for the website as well https://entity079.github.io/DSOS/
 ---

 ## 📖 The Core Philosophy (My Learning Flow)